Seasonal Camping

 These are the ones that come up over and over for beginners — practical errors, not bad luck.
 Each one is fixable with one decision before you leave.

 2. Pitching in full sun.
 Walk the site before you set up.
 Aim for morning sun, afternoon shade.
-The tent should not be the hottest part of camp.
+A tent in full sun is a sauna by 9am and unusable for an afternoon nap — and there's no fixing it once the stakes are in.

 3. Overpacking gear.
-More stuff means more time setting up, more time breaking down, and more things getting hot, dirty, or lost.
-Pack the list, not extras “just in case.”
+More stuff means more time setting up, more time breaking down, and a hotter, more cluttered camp.
+The most upvoted car-camping advice from veterans is to pack to a list, not to “just in case.”

 5. Ignoring afternoon thunderstorms.
-Set the tent up by noon.
+Set the tent and rainfly up by noon.
 Don't leave food, chairs, or sleeping bags loose in the open after lunch.
-Storms move fast.
+Summer storms drop an inch of rain in 30 minutes and lightning is the real hazard — get into the car, not the tent, if a cell rolls in.

 7. Drinking only water.
-On hot days, water without electrolytes can leave you nauseated and headachy by evening.
-Sports drinks, electrolyte tabs, or salty snacks fix this.
+On hot days, water without sodium leaves you nauseated and headachy by evening.
+Sports drinks, electrolyte tabs, or salty snacks fix this — beginners who finally try electrolytes describe the difference as the trip not ending in a headache.

 8. Wearing cotton.
 Cotton soaks sweat, then chills you when the sun drops.
 Synthetic or wool for everything that touches skin.